 Conclusion of Siem Reap Itinerary

-Even if you spend just one week in Cambodia, you have to make room for a Siem Reap itinerary!
+Even if it’s just a quick trip visiting Cambodia, you have to make room for a Siem Reap itinerary!
 From fresh street food to ancient treasures, this city has so much to offer that visitors often end up staying longer than planned.

 Of course, you may have come for the glory and beauty of Angkor Wat but Siem Reap is so much more than the sum of its past!
 The city has firmly established itself as a leading Cambodian cultural center and trendy creative hub.
 Whether you’re walking through trendy Kandal Village or taking in an Apsara show, you have to agree that Siem Reap is doing something right!